 Weddings are personal for us.
 Some of our best friends started as clients.
 And we started getting to know them during their engagement shoot.
 Sure, we can help you plan a timeline over email and then come in and capture your event in a completely satisfactory way.
 We’re professionals.
 But we learned a long time ago that things go much smoother when we have taken the time to establish a relationship before the day of the wedding.
 That is why our engagement sessions are complimentary.
 We feel so strongly about getting to work with our clients before their weddings that we give the session away, and the prices of our packages don’t change if people decide not to use it.

-HAVE YOU SHOT AT OUR LOCATION BEFORE?
 Possibly.
-Chances are that we have come across your venue in the past 14 years.
+Chances are that we have come across your venue in the past 15 years.
 However, we know new venues pop up every year.
 With the amount of experience we have, even if we haven't been to your location before, we feel confident that we would do an excellent job of capturing it.
 But we prefer to visit your location with you prior to the wedding day to walk through your setup and timeline with you with an eye to time and light to make sure you get the best photos possible on your day!

-WHERE ARE YOU LOCATED?
-We live in McLeansville, NC, and we have an office at Revolution Mill in Greensboro, NC.
+We have a studio at Revolution Mill in Greensboro, NC.

 While we aren’t opposed to seeking outside inspiration for a few fun photos, we prefer that the vast majority of our images represent real moments and details your unique to your special day.
 Those photos will evoke real memories for you for years to come.
 There aren’t really any memories of note attached to trying to copy an image from someone else’s special day.
 This is one of those defining moments where you have to decide if our philosophies match or not.